wangzy22/UniPre3D/README.md

 # UniPre3D
-[CVPR 2025] UniPre3D: Unified Pre-training of 3D Point Cloud Models with Cross-Modal Gaussian Splatting
+Official codebase for UniPre3D, presented in the paper: UniPre3D: Unified Pre-training of 3D Point Cloud Models with Cross-Modal Gaussian Splatting (CVPR 2025).
+Code is coming soon!